composewell/streamly/dev/container-api.md

   correctly.
 Ideally, when we know the elements then former is more suitable while if we know the count then the latter is more suitable.

-Note that in case of flaoting point numbers `FromStep` style may have an advantage over `FromThen` style.
+Note that in case of floating point numbers `FromStep` style may have an advantage over `FromThen` style.
 Here is a quote from the documentation of `enumerateFromThenNum`: